dkaulukukui/Volcanic_Rock_Trainer/README.md

 This project is to build climbing trainer board for Volcanic Rock Gym

-## This project will be completed using the following:

 ## Hardware:
 - Raspi Zero-W
 - WS2811 RGB led lighting string